ome/omero-documentation/omero/sysadmins/unix/server-debian10-ice36.rst

 using any OMERO clients e.g. the Java Desktop client, the OMERO.web client or the CLI.
-The parameter ``@SECLEVEL=0``, enabling the weaker ciphers, needs to be added in two files in order to allow connection.
+The parameter ``@SECLEVEL=0``, enabling the weaker ciphers, needs to be set in order to allow connection.

 .. literalinclude:: walkthrough/walkthrough_debian10.sh
     :start-after: #start-seclevel